 이미란(Miran Lee), Microsoft Research Asia

-Miran Lee is a Director and principal research program manager of Microsoft Research Outreach Group at Microsoft Research responsible for academic collaboration in Korea and Asia-Pacific region.
+Miran Lee is a director of Microsoft Research Outreach Group at Microsoft Research responsible for academic collaboration in Korea and Asia-Pacific region.

 Miran Lee was an adjunct professor in the Telecommunication Department at Anyang University for two years (2001–2002) and she earned her MS in Engineering from Ewha Womans University.